dnsimple/dnsimple-developer/content/v2/registrar/registrant-changes.markdown

 Change the registrant contact for a registered domain.

 <info>
-Registrant changes allow you to update the registrant contact information for a domain.
 The process may require additional steps depending on the TLD and registry requirements, such as extended attributes.
 </info>